plumi-cyber/mcp-security-tools/README.md

 # MCP Security Tools

-A working Model Context Protocol (MCP) server that exposes two security-relevant tools to an AI agent.
-Demonstrates the AI-augmented SOC pattern: an agent investigating a Linux auth log, identifying suspicious sources, enriching them with threat intelligence, and producing a tiered triage report — all by chaining tool calls through a standardised protocol.
+A small working example of the architecture that production agentic SOC platforms (Arctic Wolf, eSentire, PointClickCare) are building on.
+An AI agent chaining tool calls across security data sources, with the tools, the integration, and the demo all readable in one repository.

-Built as a portfolio piece for security analyst roles on agentic SOC platforms.
+Built as a portfolio piece.
+The server exposes two security-relevant tools to an AI agent: an SSH auth log parser and an AbuseIPDB IOC reputation lookup.
+The end-to-end demo shows the agent autonomously chaining both tools to investigate a hand-crafted incident and produce a tiered SOC triage report — all via the Model Context Protocol (MCP).

 ---